nealbob/nealbob.github.io/_posts/2014-10-24-usingtheNCI.md

 Total                         92.00GB      0.00GB     92.00GB     264.00K       0.01K     263.99K
 {% endhighlight %}

-You should see your 1000 hour allocation, plus nearly 100GB in storage.
-Note that these interactive sessions don't count towards your quota.
+You should see your 1000 hour allocation.
+Note that these interactive sessions don't count towards your quota. massdata and short are where you can store your larger input and output data files, together you have a default allocation of 92Gb storage.

 # Installing software